-Avant will be making a submission strongly supporting the
+Avant has made a submission strongly supporting the

 continuation of these schemes.
 The schemes were introduced in the early 2000s